lumc01/Lumvorax/replit.md

 This is a comprehensive C-based LUM/VORAX system that provides high-performance data processing with extensive metrics collection and forensic validation.
 The system includes 32+ modules covering core operations, advanced calculations, AI optimization, real-time analytics, and distributed computing.

 ## Recent Changes
-- **September 24, 2025**: Successfully imported and configured for Replit environment
+- **September 30, 2025**: Successfully imported GitHub project and configured for Replit environment
-- **Build System**: Configured with GCC 14.2.1 and optimized compilation flags
+- **Build System**: Configured with GCC 14.2.1 and optimized compilation flags (-O3, -march=native)
-- **Workflow**: Set up console-based execution for progressive stress testing
+- **Workflow**: Set up console-based execution with default help and progressive stress testing
 - **Deployment**: Configured as VM deployment for continuous execution
+- **Compilation**: All 39 modules built successfully with zero errors

 ## User Preferences
 - System should maintain high performance with SIMD optimizations